MagnusBoxMike/Syncro-Rmm/README.md

 18. Pull up the Github script for Create New User
 19. Copy or click the "raw" button and copy/paste the script entirely to the Script section of Syncro
 20. From within the script, modify the "User", "Password" section with the API user account info provided my Magnus Box
+21. Set the "$AssignPolicy" and "$AssignVault" to "$false" to disable auto-selecting of a vault and policy (they are set to $true by default)
-21. Modify the "Server" section with the url of your Magnus Box server.
+22. Modify the "Server" section with the url of your Magnus Box server.
 Ex. app.magnusbox.com.
-Do not include the HTTP or www.
+Do not include the HTTP or www
-22. Do not modify anything below the line "# --- DO NOT MODIFY ANYTHING BELOW THIS LINE ---"
+23. Do not modify anything below the line "# --- DO NOT MODIFY ANYTHING BELOW THIS LINE ---"
-23. Click "Create Script"
+24. Click "Create Script"
-24. You can now run this script to create user accounts on your Magnus Box server.
+25. You can now run this script to create user accounts on your Magnus Box server.

 <br><br>